Universal Approximation with Quadratic Deep Networks: Four Theorems

-\textbf{Key Idea for Proving Theorem 1:} The proof combines the observation from [15] and the utility of quadratic neurons to approximate a radial function.
-For convenience and consistency, we use some definitions and notations in [15].
-The form of functions represented by a single-hidden-layer conventional network is $f(\textbf{x})=\sum_{l=1}^{k} t^{l}\sigma_{l} (\textbf{w}^l\textbf{x}+b^{l})$.
-It is observed that the distribution of the Fourier transform of $f(\textbf{x})$ is supported on a finite collections of lines.
-The support covered by the finite lines are sparse in the Fourier space, especially for a high dimensionality and high frequency regions, unless an exponential number of lines are involved.
+\textbf{ {3.1 Theorem 1}}\\ \textbf{Key Idea for Proving Theorem 1:} The form of functions represented by a single-hidden-layer conventional network is $f_1(\textbf{x})=\sum_{l=1}^{k} t^{l}\sigma_{l} (\textbf{w}^l\textbf{x}+b^{l})$.
+It is observed that the distribution of the Fourier transform of $f_1(\textbf{x})$ is supported on a finite collections of lines.
+The support covered by the finite lines are sparse in the Fourier space, especially for a high dimension and high frequency regions, unless an exponential number of lines are involved.
 Thus, a possible target function to be constructed should have major components at high-frequencies.
-A suitable candidate has been found in [15]:
+A suitable candidate has been constructed in [15]: